 Partial Medical/Psychological Withdrawal

 After the “WF” period begins, a student who requests withdrawal from some, but not all, courses for medical/psychological reasons must use the Medical/Psychological Withdrawal process to request a “Partial Medical/Psychological Withdrawal.”
 Partial Medical/Psychological Withdrawal will only be considered with documentation from a treating professional which specifies: 1) that the student is able to maintain sufficient functioning to successfully participate in the remaining course(s) while pursuing the necessary treatment; and 2) it is in the best interest of the student to remain partially enrolled in the University.
-After all supporting documentation has been received, the Director of Student Health Services or the Director of Counseling Services will review the materials and make a recommendation to the Provost (or designee).
-The Provost (or designee) will make a final determination, considering the needs of the student and the needs of the University, and notify the student of the decision.
+After all supporting documentation has been received, the Director of Student Health Services or the Director of Counseling Services will review the materials and make a recommendation to the Vice President for Student Success, Enrollment Management, and Student Affairs (or designee).
+The Vice President for Student Success, Enrollment Management, and Student Affairs (or designee) will make a final determination, considering the needs of the student and the needs of the University, and notify the student of the decision.

 When a Partial Medical/Psychological Withdrawal is granted, a “hold” will be placed on the student’s record to prevent the student from any additional registration activity until the “Return from Partial Medical/Psychological Withdrawal” requirements have been met.

 Psychological Leave Procedures